Seorai: History

-The Kamsaar region was made a jagir whose main admisntratve centre was Seorai and Kuttul Khan was the most powerful person of the region. ￼￼￼Kamsaar was spread over 52 villages.
-He also build a fort and a Mosque, and Eidgah in the village of Seorai.
+During his time, Kamsaar jagir's main administrative centre was Seorai, and Kuttul Khan was its governor.
+Kamsaar jagir was spread over 52 nearby villages granted by Akbar.
+He also built a fort, a Mosque, and Eidgah in the village of Seorai.
+Although he was killed in a dispute by Man Singh Rai of Reotipur, then his cousin Daud Khan of Dewaitha, took revenge of his death and succeeded him.
 During the 1860s a large number of people belonging to Kushwaha families settled in the village.
 The name Seorai was kept because there was also a large population of Sevri families who had settled here during the time of Babur.
-After the death of Quttul Khan one of his grand sons name as Zamindar Fulan Khan settled here with his family in year 1630.
-His family lived here for many years.
-But, the population of Zamindar Fulan Khan family decreased and most of them migrated to village Gorasara in the 1860s and the place was again population with Kushwahas.
+After the death of Quttul Khan, one of his grandsons named Zamindar Fulan Khan settled here with his family in the year 1630.